dochavez/Documenting-with-Docusaurus-V2.-/README.md

 1. Create a directory to download Docusaurus.
 In our case we created a folder called **project_docusauv2**.
 2. Enter the folder created from the preferred terminal (Gitbash, cmd, etc.)
-3. Execute the **npx @docusaurus/init@next init [name] "[template]"** instruction, where [name] should be replaced by whatever name we want and [template] by classic to use the page for default to be uploaded to the website.
+3. Execute the **npx @docusaurus/init@next init [name] "[template]"** , where [name] should be replaced by any name we want and [template] by "classic" to use the page for default to be uploaded to the website.
 Docusaurus has the availability of using various templates such as: facebook, bootstrap and so on.

 ![installation](https://github.com/dochavez/Documenting-with-Docusaurus-V2.-/blob/main/installation.jpg)
 ###### Figure 3.
 Downloading the dependencies for the installation.

 * ## Deploying the Application. 📦

-5. To run Docusaurus we use the following command from the terminal: **npm run start** and our project will be displayed in our web browser with the address **http://localhost:3000**.
-If you want, you can also run this other command from the terminal: **yarn run start**.
-In either case, the two commands performing the same operation of displaying our website in the browser that we have by default.
-Although if you wish you can also use any other browser.
+To run Docusaurus we use the following command from the terminal: **npm run start** or **yarn run start** and our project will be displayed in our web browser with the address **http://localhost:3000**.

 ![command_terminal](https://github.com/dochavez/Documenting-with-Docusaurus-V2.-/blob/main/Command%20from%20the%20terminal.jpg)
 ###### Figure 4.
 Running our application in the terminal.